jaspercurry/quill_app/README.md

-### Diff/space logic has been updated to cover most modification cases needs refactor.
+### Diff/space logic has been updated to cover most modification cases.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).